-Before joining Pew, Binns was Environment Florida’s field director and coordinated policy development, research, and legislative advocacy.
+Before joining Pew, Binns was Environment Florida Research and Policy Center’s field director and coordinated policy development, research, and legislative advocacy.
 She designed and directed numerous successful conservation campaigns, including efforts that halted construction of seven coal-fired power plants in the state.
-She also ran citizen outreach campaigns, served as a legislative aide in Georgia, and co-chaired the Florida Climate Alliance.
+Binns also ran citizen outreach campaigns, served as a legislative aide in Georgia, co-chaired the Florida Climate Alliance, and served on Environment Florida’s board of directors.
+Binns is based in Tallahassee, Florida.

 Binns holds a bachelor’s degree in history from Florida State University.